Assassination of Indira Gandhi: Assassination

 Salma Sultan gave the first news of the assassination of Gandhi on Doordarshan's evening news on 31 October 1984, more than ten hours after she was killed.
 It is alleged by the Indian government that Gandhi's secretary R. K. Dhawan overruled intelligence and security officials who had ordered the removal of policemen as a security threat, including her assassins.

-Beant was one of Gandhi's favorite guards, whom she had known for ten years.
+Beant was one of Gandhi's favourite guards, whom she had known for ten years.
 Because he was a Sikh, he had been taken off her staff after Operation Blue Star; however, Gandhi had made sure that he was reinstated.
 Satwant was 22 years old at the time of the assassination, and had been assigned to Gandhi's guard just five months previously.

-Gandhi was taken to the All India Institute of Medical Sciences, New Delhi at 9:30 a.m.
-Doctors operated on her.
+Gandhi was taken to the All India Institute of Medical Sciences, New Delhi (AIIMS) at 9:30 a.m.
+AIIMS director-designate Sneh Bhargava wrote that though Gandhi was clinically dead upon arrival, doctors had to keep up appearances and continue to operate on her until her son Rajiv Gandhi could be sworn in as prime minister.
 She was declared dead at 2:20 p.m.
 The postmortem examination was conducted by a team of doctors headed by Tirath Das Dogra, who stated that 30 bullets had struck Gandhi from a Sterling sub-machine gun and a revolver.
 The assailants had fired 33 bullets at her, of which 30 had hit; 23 had passed through her body, while seven remained inside.
 Dogra extracted bullets to establish the identity of the weapons and to correlate each weapon with the bullets recovered by ballistic examination.
 The bullets were matched to the weapons at CFSL Delhi.

+State Mourning

-The Indian government ordered a national mourning from November 1 to November 12 with flags half-masted and canceled entertainment and cultural events and offices closed for several days.
-Pakistan declared three days of mourning and Bulgaria declared a day of national mourning.
+The Indian government ordered a national mourning from November 1 to November 12 with flags half-masted and cancelled entertainment and cultural events and offices closed for several days.
+Tanzania declared seven days of mourning, Uganda declared five days of mourning, Cuba declared four days of mourning, Pakistan, Vietnam, Brazil, Nicaragua and Gabon declared three days of mourning.
+Portugal declared two days of mourning, Yugoslavia, Bulgaria, Cyprus, Mongolian People's Republic and Mauritius declared a day of national mourning.

 Funeral

 Gandhi's body was taken in a gun carriage through Delhi roads on the morning of 1 November to Teen Murti Bhavan, where her father stayed and where she lay in state.
-She was cremated with full state honors on 3 November near Raj Ghat, a memorial to Mahatma Gandhi, at an area named Shakti Sthal.
+She was cremated with full state honours on 3 November near Raj Ghat, a memorial to Mahatma Gandhi, at an area named Shakti Sthal.
 Her elder son and successor, Rajiv Gandhi, lit the pyre.

 Among the foreign dignitaries who attended the state funeral were: